Wichita State visits Lendeborg and UAB - WTOP News

 Birmingham, Alabama; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: UAB hosts the Wichita State Shockers after Yaxel Lendeborg scored 26 points in UAB’s 78-67 victory against the Tulane Green Wave.
+BOTTOM LINE: UAB hosts the Wichita State Shockers after Yaxel Lendeborg scored 26 points in UAB’s 78-67 win against the Tulane Green Wave.

-The Blazers are 11-4 in home games.
-UAB is sixth in the AAC with 24.2 defensive rebounds per game led by Lendeborg averaging 7.0.
+The Blazers have gone 11-4 in home games.
+UAB is second in the AAC with 11.5 offensive rebounds per game led by Javian Davis averaging 3.0.

 The Shockers are 3-12 in AAC play.
-Wichita State is seventh in the AAC giving up 73.2 points while holding opponents to 41.7% shooting.
+Wichita State is 8-10 in games decided by 10 points or more.

-UAB makes 44.2% of its shots from the field this season, which is 2.5 percentage points higher than Wichita State has allowed to its opponents (41.7%).
-Wichita State averages 72.1 points per game, 2.9 fewer than the 75.0 UAB gives up.
+UAB’s average of 5.9 made 3-pointers per game is 2.0 fewer made shots on average than the 7.9 per game Wichita State gives up.
+Wichita State averages 72.1 points per game, 2.9 fewer than the 75.0 UAB gives up to opponents.

-The Blazers and Shockers meet Wednesday for the first time in conference play this season.
+The Blazers and Shockers match up Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Lendeborg is averaging 13.7 points, 10.1 rebounds and 2.1 blocks for the Blazers.
-Efrem Johnson is averaging 1.9 made 3-pointers over the last 10 games for UAB.
+Efrem Johnson is averaging 11.9 points over the last 10 games for UAB.

-Kenny Pohto is averaging 9.6 points and 6.3 rebounds for the Shockers.
-Colby Rogers is averaging 2.1 made 3-pointers over the last 10 games for Wichita State.
+Colby Rogers averages 2.5 made 3-pointers per game for the Shockers, scoring 15.3 points while shooting 37.8% from beyond the arc.
+Xavier Bell is shooting 45.5% and averaging 11.2 points over the last 10 games for Wichita State.

 LAST 10 GAMES: Blazers: 7-3, averaging 75.3 points, 36.6 rebounds, 13.2 assists, 5.7 steals and 5.2 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 73.5 points per game.